 In Year Four we investigate further our Gospel Value of Peace.

-P.E. days are Thursdays and Fridays (Invasion Games).
-Indoor and outdoor kits required in school (don't forget to take out earrings at home).
+Indoor and outdoor kits required in school at all times (don't forget to take out earrings at home).

 English and maths homework returned to school on Mondays.

 Spellings - one column completed every night and returned to school daily.
-Sentences to be completed within the week.
+Sentences to be completed within the week, to enhance vocabulary and understanding of the words.
 Spelling test and new spellings on TUESDAYS.
-Please note that the children peer mark the spellings, so do point out any spelling mistakes if they have not been spotted!

 Remember to complete one 'BugClub' book a week.
 This fantastic resource supports children's learning by improving their inference and deduction skills when answering questions about the text.

-Bring in Library books to change on Thursdays!
+Bring in Library books to change on Mondays!